 “What do you mean?”
 I asked.

-“You’re one of the first students to be admitted to the Kirin Tor of Stormwind,” she said.
-“I will teach you as a first year and young Evanor will continue as my protege.”
+“You’re one of the first students to be admitted to the Stonehaven Academy,” she said.
+“I will teach you as a first year, and young Evanor will continue as my protege.”

-My young heart was filled with a great mixture of dread and excitement.
-Of course, hearing that I had just been admitted to study magic with the Kirin Tor was exciting, but hearing that I would be doing that studying in a city that I didn’t remember was less than thrilling.
-Dalaran had been my home for a long time now.
+Hearing that I had just been admitted to study magic at the Academy was exciting, but hearing that I would be doing that studying in a city that I had never seen before was less than thrilling.
+Udiria had been my home for a long time now.
 I wasn’t sure I was ready to give that up.

 “Will there be any other people my age coming along?”
 I asked.

 Sonea gave a smirk and rubbed my head.
 “At least one unruly boy will be joining us.”

 “Appoleon?”
 I asked excitedly.